chriswong24/copernicium/README.md

 ### troubleshooting

+Note: clone, push and pull require ssh keys to be setup on the hosting server.

 If you are having trouble installing Copernicium as a ruby gem, you can try the following to install it in a PATH folder where you have write access.
 For example, this will install cn in ~/bin: